ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 An **Inventory** is a collection of hosts against which playbooks may be launched, the same as an Ansible inventory file you might know from working with Ansible on the command line.

-Click on the **Inventories** button in the Dashboard or the link in the sidebar menu and explore the **Demo inventory** that comes pre-loaded.
-You will see all the fields available to use when creating one.
+Click on the **Inventories** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso** inventory that comes pre-loaded.
 Don't forget to look at the tabs!

 ☑️ Task 3 - Explore the projects section